8 Driving Safety Tips for Employees

 AlertMedia offers employee communication software that can be used without distraction.
 Instead of having to call into a dispatch or administrator, they can communicate on any device with the touch of a button.
 All notifications can be sent to them via SMS text, push notification, phone call, or custom channel.

-For even faster emergency communications, AlertMedia developed SafeSignal, an easy-to-use mobile app and monitoring system specifically built for life-threatening situations.
-Without pressing a button, drivers can quickly signal for help, even from a locked phone.
+For even faster emergency communications, AlertMedia developed an easy-to-use lone worker safety app and monitoring system specifically built for life-threatening situations.
+By pressing a panic button or letting their timed session expire, drivers can quickly signal for help if they need it.

 Most of us work well when we know what’s expected of us.
 Document standards so they are easy to find and review expectations regularly with each driver.
 The following are some of the most common driving safety tips for employees set forth by logistics companies and those with a significant driver workforce: